 Institution follows applicable Title IX guidance and the requirements of the federal Family Educational Rights and Privacy Act, 20 U.S.C. s.
 1232g, when evaluating whether to disclose student information.
-In the case of minors, University of Wisconsin-Eau Claire employees must report child abuse to Child Protective Services or local law enforcement.
+In the case of minors, UW-Eau Claire employees must report child abuse to Child Protective Services or local law enforcement.

 For Clery Act reporting and disclosures, a victim's name or identifying information will never appear in a Timely Warning, on the Daily Crime Log or in the ASR.
-University of Wisconsin-Eau Claire will redact a victim's identifying information when responding to requests for information pursuant to the Wisconsin Public Records law.
-The University of Wisconsin-Eau Claire also will not disclose identifiable information about research subjects if prohibited by:
+UW-Eau Claire will redact a victim's identifying information when responding to requests for information pursuant to the Wisconsin Public Records law.
+UW-Eau Claire also will not disclose identifiable information about research subjects if prohibited by: